Maxime Loïc Feudjou

-Maxime Loïc Feudjou Nguegang (born 14 April 1992) is a Cameroonian international footballer who plays as a goalkeeper for NAPSA Stars.
+Maxime Loïc Feudjou Nguegang (born 14 April 1992) is a Cameroonian international footballer who plays as a goalkeeper.

 Club career

 Feudjou was born in Douala.
 He made his senior debuts for third division Botafogo FC in 2010, joining local giants Coton Sport FC in December 2011.
 Feudjou was initially signed as a third-choice, behind Kassaly Daouda and Jean Efala; however, he was selected as a starter during the first matches of the season, and finished the season as first-choice.
 In September, he was linked to English Premier League side Reading, but nothing came of it.

 In 2013, Feudjou played a key part for Coton Sport, helping the club to reach the semi-finals of CAF Champions League and also being a part of the squad which was crowned champions of the Elite One and the Cameroon Cup.

 On 26 December 2019, Feudjou returned to Cameroon and joined Union Douala.